-The Research Data Curation Bibliography includes over 750 selected English-language articles, books, and technical reports that are useful in understanding the curation of digital research data in academic and other research institutions.
-It is available as a website and a website PDF with live links.
-An updated book, the Research Data Curation and Management Bibliography (2021), has been published.
-It is available as a paperback PDF file, a website, and a a website PDF with live links.
+The Research Data Curation and Management Bibliography includes over 800 selected English-language articles and books that are useful in understanding the curation of digital research data in academic and other research institutions.
+It is available as a paperback PDF file, a website, and a website PDF with live links.